BUY A PAVER STONE TODAY!

 The City of Modesto, Stanislaus County and Veterans Foundation of Stanislaus County have created a partnership to enter into a ten-year lease of an existing property that is located at 3500 Coffee Road Suite #15; at the intersection of Coffee Rd. and Sylvan Ave. in Modesto, CA.

 The Veterans Foundation will command a large portion of the new 37,000 Sq Ft.
-Veterans Center building, which will enable us to build a large banquet hall, various meeting rooms, a computer IT Center, and even an Entry Lobby themed with historic artifacts and memorabilia donated and loaned by various veterans and groups.
+Veterans Center building, which will enable us to build a large banquet hall, various meeting rooms, a computer IT Center, and an Entry Lobby themed with historic artifacts and memorabilia donated and loaned by various veterans and groups.

 Much of the needed funding for the Veterans Service Center will come from transferred rental space.
-A number of existing government Veterans Program Offices will move their present facilities and join us in the new Veterans Service Center to support the “Bringing Veterans Together” mission.
+A number of existing government Veterans Program Offices have move their present facilities and joined us in the new Veterans Service Center to support the “Bringing Veterans Together” mission.
 The City of Modesto and Stanislaus County are each committing annual financial support well in excess of the six figure range.
 Additional necessary funding will come from a Veterans Foundation capital campaign and other fundraising activities.

-Our new Veterans Service Center will have tremendous potential for creating camaraderie among our veterans and military organizations.
+Our new Veterans Service Center has tremendous potential for creating camaraderie among our veterans and military organizations.
 The convenience of our new meeting facilities will help revitalize the membership of these groups.
 When the Center is completed and operational, the rare partnership between a separate non profit organization such as the Veterans Foundation of Stanislaus County and local government agencies will stand as a rare shining example and model for the nation to follow.